 - 1 3/4 cups heavy cream

-- Step 1 For the Graham Cracker Crust: Preheat oven to 350F.
+- For the Graham Cracker Crust: Preheat oven to 350F.
 Using your hands break the graham crackers and place them in the bowl of a food processor, such as a Cuisinart fitted with blade attachments.
 Add the sugar, and melted butter and pulse on and off till finally chopped.
-The mixture should resembles coarse sand.
+The mixture should resemble coarse sand.

-- Step 2 Pour the crumb mixture into an 8″ – 9.5″ pie pan.
+- Pour the crumb mixture into an 8" - 9.5" pie pan.
 Use the back of a tablespoon to press it firmly in the bottom of the pan and a little bit up the sides of the pan.

-- Step 3 Place in the oven and bake for 10 minutes until slightly golden.
+- Place in the oven and bake for 10 minutes until slightly golden.
 Remove from oven and allow to cool.
 Set aside.

-- Step 4 For the Filling: In a medium mixing bowl add the chopped chocolate and vanilla.
-Place a fine mesh strainer over the chocolate bowl and place near your work station.
+- For the Filling: In a medium mixing bowl add the chopped chocolate and vanilla.
+Place a fine mesh strainer over the chocolate bowl and place it near your workstation.

-- Step 5 In a medium pot, add the sugar, cornstarch, cocoa powder, and salt, whisk to blend.
+- In a medium pot, add the sugar, cornstarch, cocoa powder, and salt, and whisk to blend.
 Add 1/4 cup milk and blend until smooth and paste-like.
 Once blended, slowly whisk in the remaining milk and half and half.
 Next, whisk in the egg yolks.

-- Step 6 Place the pot over medium-high heat and bring the mixture to a boil.
+- Place the pot over medium-high heat and bring the mixture to a boil.
 Once boiling, reduce the heat to medium and cook, while whisking continuously, until the mixture thickens to a pudding-like constancy, about 5-6 minutes.
-Be sure to watch very closely so you don’t over heat and break the pudding.
+Be sure to watch very closely so you don't overheat and break the pudding.

-- Step 9 Remove the pudding from the refrigerator and using a rubber tip spatula, fold in about 1 cup of whipped cream and mix until just incorporated.
+- Remove the pudding from the refrigerator and using a rubber tip spatula, fold in about 1 cup of whipped cream and mix until just incorporated.
 Next, pour the filling into the cooled graham cracker crust.
 Place in the refrigerator and chill for about 4 hours.
-Place the remaining whipped cream into a small bowl, cover and refrigerate until serving.
+Place the remaining whipped cream into a small bowl, cover, and refrigerate until serving.

-- Step 10 To Serve: Top the pie with the remaining whipped cream overing the pudding.
+- To Serve: Top the pie with the remaining whipped cream covering the pudding.
 Use a vegetable peeler to make chocolate shavings.
 Sprinkle the top of the pie with chocolate shavings, slice and serve.
-The pie will in the fridge for about 2-3 days.
+The pie will keep in the fridge for about 2-3 days